mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

-Despite not being as habitable as its neighbor Kaasu, settlers came to the Shushaka system for its rich mineral deposits and eschewed creature comforts in favor of the vast wealth that could be made from the system’s untapped resources.
+Despite not being as habitable as its neighbor Kaasu, settlers came to the Shushaka system for its rich mineral deposits and eschewed creature comforts in favor of the vast wealth that could be made from the system's untapped resources.
 Over time, the system attracted more of that type of rugged colonist, eager to enrich themselves in this frontier even if that meant depriving themselves of the domestic comforts of their more affluent neighbors.